bgoonz/docs-collection/github/codespaces/codespaces-reference/using-the-command-palette-in-codespaces.md

 ---
 title: Using the Command Palette in Codespaces
-intro: 'You can use the Command Palette feature of {% data variables.product.prodname_vscode %} to access many commands in Codespaces.'
+intro: "You can use the Command Palette feature of {% data variables.product.prodname_vscode %} to access many commands in Codespaces."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: reference
 topics:
   - Codespaces